Best Countertop Ice Makers 2026: 10 Compared (8 Sources)

 Decision Logic

-If user wants nugget/pellet (chewable) ice
+If user wants nugget/pellet (chewable) ice and budget allows

 If budget < $100

 → Only bullet ice makers are available at this price.
 The Igloo ICEB26 (~$90) is the best option with self-cleaning and portability.
-No nugget ice maker exists below $100 that produces acceptable quality. [src1, src4]
+No nugget or crescent ice maker exists below $100 that produces acceptable quality. [src1, src4]

-If budget is $100-$200
+If budget is $100-$200 and ice type is flexible

-→ The EUHOMY (~$130-170) or Costway (~$150-200) for budget nugget ice, or the Frigidaire EFIC452 (~$100-160) for clear square cubes.
+→ Three strong picks: EUHOMY Luna Pro (~$160-200) for crescent (new 2026, slow-melting), EUHOMY (~$130-170) or Costway (~$150-200) for budget nugget, or Frigidaire EFIC452 (~$100-160) for clear square cubes.
 The Frigidaire EFIC255 (~$180-250) is worth stretching to for better nugget ice quality. [src1, src3]

-If primary use is home bar / cocktails
+If primary use is home bar / cocktails / whiskey

-If noise is a concern
+If noise is a priority

 If portability matters (RV, camping, tailgating)